-The Home Affairs Committee publishes its report on FGM on 3 July 2014.
+The Home Affairs Committee publishes its report on female genital mutilation (FGM) on 3 July 2014.

 The Home Affairs Committee of the House of Commons has today published its report, Female genital mutilation: the case for a national action plan.
 The Committee recommends the immediate implementation of a national action plan and specific steps to respond to this growing crisis.
 The Committee found that: